For the very latest guidelines please see our covid-19 status page.

 NHS Test and Trace

 If anyone at the venue develops symptoms of COVID 19 they should follow the Government’s “Test and Trace” guidelines published on the Gov.uk website.
-To assist NHS Test and Trace, CPLTC keep records via Clubspark of attendees for 21 days.
-For social tennis and Bar users an attendance list will be kept.
-For service of food and drink at the club the requirement for NHS Test & Trace records is mandatory from 18/9/20.
-See NHS Covid-19 app QR code for checking-in below under “Catering”.
+To assist NHS Test and Trace, CPLTC keep records via Clubspark of attendees for 21 days (mandatory requirement).

-- Coaching may take place with up to six people including coach, 15 for juniors.
+- Coaching for juniors may take place with up to 15 per coach.

 - Informal social play